YourOnly-One/content/way/en-ph/blog/posts/2017/20170406-how-we-ought-to-pray.md

 Now how can we exalt the Father's Name if we do not know His Name?
 If we believe, according to Christianity, that the Father's Name was "lost [in translation]", then how can we exalt His Name?
 We can not.
 The Father's Name was never "lost", His Name was hidden from us by those who think that [1] it is their job to protect the set-apart Name of the Father; and/or [2] they do not want us to call on the name of the Father because He is the Most High and we are not worthy.

-To keep us within our subject today, the Father's Name is <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (modern Hebrew: <bdo dir="rtl" lang="he">יהוה</bdo>) pronounced in Hebrew as "yah-hu-ah" and is transliterated as "YAHUAH", "YaHuWaH", or "YHWH".
+To keep us within our subject today, the Father's Name is <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (modern Hebrew: <bdi dir="rtl" lang="he">יהוה</bdi>) pronounced in Hebrew as "yah-hu-ah" and is transliterated as "YAHUAH", "YaHuWaH", or "YHWH".
 (It will be discussed in-depth in another post.)

 ### Acknowledge and Submit to Our Father